Dictionary » Negative Words » Mess – Meaning, Definition, Synonyms and Antonyms

 • Her room was a complete mess after the party.

-• He made a mess of the project by ignoring the instructions.
+• He made a mess of the presentation by skipping the key data.

-• The situation turned into a legal mess very quickly.
+• The situation became a legal mess very quickly.

 Mess Synonyms